abrn/rotmg-extractor/docs/il2cpp-reference.md

   dev machine (mac/arm64).
 They were removed with `src/` and remain recoverable from git history if needed.
 - This build is **Unity 6 (6000.0.58f2)**; Il2CppInspector's support for that
-  metadata version is uncertain. **Cpp2IL** (cross-platform, self-contained, active) is the likely choice — bundle it under `tools/` and resolve the per-OS binary like AssetRipper.
+  metadata version is uncertain. **Cpp2IL** is the primary supported backend — bundle it under `tools/il2cpp/cpp2il` and resolve the per-OS binary like AssetRipper.

 ## Namespaces of interest